 Current California GHG Emission Inventory Data

-The California Greenhouse Gas Emissions for 2000 to 2020, Trends of Emissions and Other Indicators, summarizes and highlights the major annual changes and notable longer-term trends of each year's GHG inventory.
+California Greenhouse Gas Emissions from 2000 to 2021: Trends of Emissions and Other Indicators summarizes and highlights the major annual changes and notable longer-term trends of each year's GHG inventory.
 It provides easy-to-read graphs and explanations to illuminate California's progress in its commitment to reduce climate-changing emissions.

 Note: Carbon dioxide equivalent values are calculated using the IPCC's Fourth Assessment Report 100-year Global Warming Potential values.